Skip to main content

 Static analysis

-Next, I turned to Ghidra.
-It was able to decompile the binary to C, which is much easier for me to read than x64 assembler.
+Failing to get much out of IDR, I turned to Ghidra, which was able to decompile the binary to C. This is much more readable to me than x64 assembler.
 I started by examining calls to HID.dll and using its methods to identify functions and variables in the reconstructed code.
-ChatGPT also proved useful for identifying functions, function signatures, and for de-spaghettifying the code.
+ChatGPT also proved a useful resource for identifying functions, function signatures, and for de-spaghettifying the code.
 There were very long variables and frequent use of offsets within them, but I assume that is typical for a Delphi binary.

 After a while, I came across a function that compared the Vendor ID, Product ID, and device serial number against predetermined values.
 I then turned to a debugger to inspect these values at runtime.